Airstrikes kill 10 in Ethiopia’s Tigray capital, doctor says

 The target in Mekele “was a residential neighborhood,” Kibrom Gebreselassie told The Associated Press.
 “Three of the victims need urgent major surgery, in the face of (a) shortage of medicines.”

-The first airstrike killed two people and the second killed the rest, with rescuers among the dead, Kibrom said.
+The first airstrike wounded two people but the second was deadly, with rescuers among those killed, Kibrom said.

 The death toll could climb as more patients reach the hospital, another doctor said, speaking on condition of anonymity because they were not authorized to speak publicly.

-Note: This version has been corrected to say everyone was killed in the second airstrike.